What are orbital tumors?

 How are orbital tumors diagnosed?

-Initially, a careful examination by a trained physician is critical to the diagnosis of an orbital tumor.
-This physician can best consider a patient’s symptoms, assess their vision, and check the health of the normal structure and function of the orbital structures.
+Careful examination by a trained physician is critical to the diagnosis of an orbital tumor.
+This physician can best consider a patient's symptoms, assess their vision, and check the health of the normal structure and function of the orbital structures.
 If necessary, additional imaging tests, including ultrasonograpy, computed tomography (CT), and magnetic resonance imaging (MRI), may be used to better evaluate these lesions.
 Because many of these lesions have characteristic findings on examination and imaging, a biopsy is not always necessary; however, other circumstances may require a biopsy to determine what type of tumor is present.